amalleo25/apcupsd-smartos-2/README.md

 # apcupsd-smartos

-This script will setup apcupsd as a network slave.
+This script will setup apcupsd in the global zone as a network slave.
 In my case, I have apcupsd installed on a raspberry pi which is connected to the UPS via USB and talks to the slaves.

 Tested on 20160721T174418Z